clarkbw/addon-pathfinder/docs/menuitems.md

 @prop image {String}
 A image url for the `menuitem`.

+@prop className {String}
+A default space delimited list of class names for the menuitem.

 @prop [onCommand] {Function}
  A option function that is invoked when the `menuitem` is executed.
 </api>